-HISTOPATHOLOGIC DESCRIPTION: Haired skin, subcutis: Expanding the subcutis and compressing the underlying skeletal muscle, is a 1.5 cm diameter, well-circumscribed, partially encapsulated, moderately cellular neoplasm composed of mature adipocytes on a fine fibrillar stroma.
-Neoplastic adipocytes have distinct cell borders and a single 60-130 micron clear vacuole that compresses and peripheralizes the nucleus.
-Nuclei are flattened and hyperchromatic.
-Anisocytosis is marked depending on the size of the vacuole, but anisokaryosis is minimal.
+HISTOPATHOLOGIC DESCRIPTION: Haired skin, subcutis: Expanding the subcutis and compressing the underlying skeletal muscle is a 1.5 cm diameter, well-circumscribed, partially encapsulated, moderately cellular neoplasm composed of mature adipocytes arranged in indistinct lobules on a fine fibrovascular stroma.
+Neoplastic adipocytes have distinct cell borders and a single, 60-130 micron, clear vacuole (lipid) that compresses and peripheralizes a flattened and hyperchromatic nucleus.
+Anisocytosis is marked depending on vacuole size of the, but anisokaryosis is minimal.
 Mitoses are not seen.
-There are two focal areas of hemorrhage within the neoplasm with associated dark brown to golden globular pigment (hemosiderin).
+There are two small, focal areas of hemorrhage, fibrin, and edema within the neoplasm with associated dark brown to golden globular pigment (hemosiderin).

 MORPHOLOGIC DIAGNOSIS: Subcutis: Lipoma, breed not specified, canine.

 Signalment (JPC # 1958368): Age and breed unspecified, dog